The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Arizona, US

 Languages Spoken:

-Prabhunandan Hiremath is a primary care provider, practicing in Internal Medicine in Mesa, Arizona.
+Prabhunandan Hiremath is a primary care provider, practicing in Internal Medicine in Phoenix, Arizona.
 Dr. Hiremath is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Peptic Ulcer, Pneumonia, Necrosis, Bone Marrow Aspiration, and Ureteroscopy.
-Dr. Hiremath is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Peptic Ulcer, Pneumonia, Necrosis, Bone Marrow Aspiration, and Ureteroscopy.

 Showing 1-11 of 11